adevur/docker-easy-samba/docs/DOCUMENTATION.md

 mkdir /easy-samba
 ```

 2) Our first script will be `start.sh`, whose purpose is to start `easy-samba`.
-Let's `nano /easy-samba/start.sh` and copy
-this content into your script:
+Create the script with `nano /easy-samba/start.sh` and copy this content into it:
 ```sh
 #!/bin/bash
 docker stop samba